tomkat-cr/mediabros_apis/README.md

 - ai: Question to OpenAI's ChatGPT
 - usdcop: USD to Colombian Pesos (COP)
+- usdveb: USD to Venezuelan Bolívar (Bs)
+- usdveb_monitor: USD to Venezuelan Bolívar (Bs) with Monitor rate
-- usdvef: USD to Venezuelan Bolivar (Bs)
+- usdveb_full: USD to Venezuelan Bolívar (Bs) with official BCV and Monitor rate
 - copveb: COP to Bs
 - vebcop: Bs to COP
 - btc: Bitcoin to USD